SpaceFrags/kopia-backup-card/README.md

 ## 🖼 Custom icons

-From line 133 of `kopia_backup_card.js` the custom icons can be changed or set with different combinations based on personal need, but some dafualt icons are already selected for some specific backups:
+From line 133 of `kopia_backup_card.js` the custom icons can be changed, set or added with different combinations based on personal need, but some dafault icons are already selected for some specific backups:

 | State | Native icon | Icon name |
 | :--- | :---: | :--- |